 Use in counseling or coaching.

-Example: “CARE conversations are about lifting others up.”
+Example: “CARE conversations are about lifting others.”

 5. Clarity, Action, Results, Empathy